OneOrdinaryMan/nasm_learner_linux_x86_64/README.md

 |14|r14   |r14d  |r14w  |r14b   |
 |15|r15   |r15d  |r15w  |r15b   |
 ## Sections
-The assembly code executes from the tpo to down.
+The assembly code executes from the top to down.
 Sections are useful to seperate the code.
 + *alloc* defines the section to be one which is loaded into memory when the program is run. noalloc defines it to be one which is not, such as an informational or comment section.
 + *exec* defines the section to be one which should have execute permission when the program is run. noexec defines it as one which should not.
 + *write* defines the section to be one which should be writable when the program is run. nowrite defines it as one which should not.